lainemarkus/lainemarkus/README.md

 Markus Laine

 - I'm a fifth year student at Aalto University, on my fourth year of study in Information Networks.
-I started my Master's Studies in 2023, aiming to graduate in 2025.
+I started my Master's Studies in 2023, majoring in Software Engineering and Architectures and aiming to graduate in 2025.

-- Currently I'm learning more about Enterprise Systems and Architecture, Service Design and Strategic Management.
+- Currently I'm learning more about Software Architecture, Growth Hacking and Leadership.

 - See my portfolio page: https://markuslaine.fi